-Note: If the device is in Master mode and it cannot be ensured that the \overline{SS} pin will stay high between two transmissions, the status of the Master bit (the MASTER bit in SPIn.CTRLA) has to be checked before a new byte is written.
+If the AVR device is configured for Master mode and it cannot be ensured that the \overline{SS} pin will stay high between two transmissions, the status of the Master bit (MASTER in SPIn.CTRLA) has to be checked before a new byte is written.
 After the Master bit has been cleared by a low level on the \overline{SS} line, it must be set by the application to re-enable the SPI Master mode.